Oprelvekin (Neumega®, IL-11)

-Oprelvekin can cause heart problems including tachycardia (rapid heart beat), palpitations (feeling of a pounding heart beat) and arrhythmias (irregular heart beat).
-Notify your doctor immediately if you are short of breath, have chest pain, feel like your heart is pounding or skipping a beat.
+Oprelvekin can cause heart problems including arrhythmias (irregular heart beat) and new or worsening heart failure.
+Notify your doctor immediately if you develop new or worsening shortness of breath, chest pain, or feel like your heart is pounding or skipping a beat.
 If you take a diuretic (water pill), be sure your doctor is aware.
 Diuretics can decrease the potassium level in your blood and oprelvekin can make this worse.

-Oprelvekin can, in rare cases, cause an eye problem called papilledema, which is a swelling of the optic nerve.
-This can cause changes in your eyesight, such as blurry vision and vision loss.
+Oprelvekin can, in rare cases, cause an eye problems.
+These include papilledema (a swelling of the optic nerve), which can cause changes in your eyesight, such as blurry vision and vision loss.
 Optic neuropathy has also been reported, which is a loss of the blood supply to the optic nerve.
 This results in a loss of vision, which can happen quite rapidly.
-If you develop any changes in your vision, let your healthcare team know right away.
-In addition, some patients had allergic reactions or developed rashes.
+Some patient’s eyes get red or they have bleeding in the eye.
+If you develop any changes in your vision, let your healthcare team know right away

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.